ACO Musician

 What do you enjoy most about being an ACO Foundations tutor?

-Can you share a favourite memory from your many years working with the kids at St Marys North?
+Can you share a favourite memory from your many years working at St Marys North?

-One that really stands out is the first time we took them to ACO at Pier 2/3.
+One that really stands out is the first time we took the students to ACO On The Pier.
 They were absolutely buzzing with excitement.
-For many of them, it was their first time on a bus into the city (and honestly, the bus ride alone was a highlight!), and they’d never seen the Opera House or Harbour Bridge before.
+For many of them, it was their first time on a bus into the city (and honestly, the bus ride alone was a highlight!), and they’d never seen the Sydney Opera House or Harbour Bridge before.
 Being there with them for that moment was unforgettable.

 Another special memory is our very first concert at the school with Years 1, 2, 3, and the Superstrings group all taking part.
 Watching the students perform in front of their parents and friends for the first time was incredibly moving, it meant so much to the parents and school community.
 You could really feel how proud everyone was.